-All students who apply for U-M nomination to the U-M STEM Reseach Career Award will also be considered for nomination for the Astronaut Scholarship.
+U-M STEM Research Career Award: All students who apply for U-M nomination to the U-M STEM Reseach Career Award will also be considered for nomination for the Astronaut Scholarship.
 Students interested in the Astronaut Scholarship should follow the directions for the U-M STEM Research Career Award.
 No additional application is required.

-Faculty members may nominate a student for the Astronaut Scholarship by sending a letter of recommendation directly to ONSF.
+Faculty Nomination: Faculty members may nominate a student for the Astronaut Scholarship by sending a letter of recommendation directly to ONSF.
 The deadline for faculty nominations to be received and considered is the first Monday in December.